New Families Information

 There are two options for purchasing school supplies.
 Students should bring their school supplies on the first day of school.

 • Order online: The Knights Parent Guild offers online ordering through 1st Day School Supplies.
 Boxes with all the required supplies for your child's grade level are delivered to your home over the summer.
-You will receive an email about the deadline for ordering supplies online.
+Ordering is open now through July 1.

-• Purchase your own supplies: A list of required supplies will be emailed to you over the summer and will also be placed on the School Forms & Info resource board on KnightLine.
+• Purchase your own supplies: Parents are also welcome to purchase supplies on their own.
+A list of required supplies may be found on the School Forms & Info resource board on KnightLine.

 List of 6 items.